se-thorbergr/SE-VIOS-DevFramework/docs/architecture/VIOS-Architecture.md

 ### 3.6 Line Endings, BOM, and Prettier

 Verifiers normalize **LF/CRLF** and ignore UTF-8 BOMs.
 They also ignore XML comments and pure ProjectReference groups when comparing `*.csproj`.
-Markdown is formatted with Prettier; use dash (`-`) list bullets to match repo formatting.
+Markdown is formatted with Prettier; dash (-) bullets are preferred and may be auto-rewritten on save.

 ---